Networking Development Engineering

 The Problem: "Ghost" Inventory and Data Decay

-A common failure in network automation is the creation of "ghost" records—devices added to the Source of Truth (NetBox) that are actually unreachable, misconfigured, or running incorrect software versions.
-Manual onboarding often bypasses vital reachability checks, leading to an inventory full of stale or inaccurate data.
-Without a validation gate, the SoT becomes a liability rather than an asset, triggering downstream automation failures and increasing troubleshooting noise.
+Every NetOps team has them: "ghost" records in NetBox — devices that exist in the Source of Truth but are unreachable, misconfigured, or running the wrong software version.
+They accumulate silently, and they break downstream automation at the worst possible moment.
+Manual onboarding bypasses vital reachability checks, leaving an inventory full of stale, unverified data.
+Without a validation gate, the SoT becomes a liability rather than an asset — triggering failures and increasing troubleshooting noise across the entire automation stack.

 Workflow Anatomy